-- 1. Attend school regularly and be on time. - 2.
+- 1. Attend school regularly and on time. - 2.
 Be prepared for each class with appropriate materials and assignments. - 3.
-Dressed appropriately. - 4.
+Be well groomed and dress appropriately. - 4.
 Exhibit respect towards others. - 5.
 Behave in a responsible manner at school, on school buses, and at all school functions. - 6.
-Follow all class, school and safety rules. - 7.
+Obey all class, school and safety rules. - 7.
 Cooperate with staff in maintaining safety, order and discipline.